fflewddur/archivo/README.md

 Archivo is currently in development.
 It is intended to eventually support the following features:

 * Automatically identify TiVos on the user's local network
-* List available recordings on each identified TiVo (in progress)
+* List available recordings on each identified TiVo
-* Copy recordings from a TiVo to a computer (planned)
+* Copy recordings from a TiVo to a computer (in progress)
 * Convert recordings to more convenient video formats (planned)
 * Remove commercials from recordings (planned)
 * Delete recordings from the TiVo (planned)